evasilakop/red-markets-sim/README.md

 - Unit test worker message handling separately from UI
 - Integration test: compare worker results vs direct function calls (should be identical)
 - Error simulation: test worker timeout and communication failure scenarios

----

-**After adding this to README, close Issue 7 and create the implementation issue I suggested earlier.**

-This gives you the contract and plan documented, then you implement it in the next issue.